SWH Refresher Pricing

 In response to the COVID19 pandemic, we have introduced a course arrangement to protect both candidates and staff by reducing the amount of face to face interaction required.
-To achieve a limited amount of interaction, the theory is completed at home in your own time before you attend for the practical component.
+To achieve a limited amount of interaction, you must read through the Learner Guide at home in your own time before you attend for the written and practical assessments.
 Also, on the day of the course we are staggering arrival times to limit how many people are present at any one time.
 Of course, these measures DO NOT negate or replace quarantine requirements; if you have returned from overseas, have had direct contact with someone with COVID19 or if you are experiencing any flu-like symptoms – YOU MUST NOT ATTEND our training venue, please contact us to discuss when you will be able to attend.

 Our Safe Working at Heights refresher course is for those who have previously completed Safe Working at Heights training and need to do it again.
 If you are a beginner click here.

 Candidates are required to supply a Statement of Attainment, wallet card or USI record for RIIWHS204D – Work safely at heights or RIIOHS204A – Work safely at heights, issued within the last four (4) years.
 If you have lost your Statement of Attainment, or the training was completed more than 4 years ago please contact the office so that we can discuss your options.